-Prairie Restoration at Florida & Orchard (In Progress)
+Prairie Restoration at Florida & Orchard (Completed)

 The University has worked to restore the 2.7-acre no-mow zone at the southwest corner of Florida Avenue and Orchard Street, as one of the campus’ first prairie plantings.
 This restoration is designed to educate, beautify, and inspire.
 It will serve as a highly visible public symbol of our commitments to (1) the historic ecological legacy and the native species once found in this complex ecosystem and (2) campus-wide efforts toward sustainability and carbon neutral practices.